Grand Canyon hosts Southeast Missouri State for season opener - WTOP News

 Phoenix; Monday, 9 p.m.
 EST

-BOTTOM LINE: The Grand Canyon Antelopes open the season at home against the Southeast Missouri State Redhawks.
+BOTTOM LINE: The Grand Canyon Antelopes host the Southeast Missouri State Redhawks for the season opener.

+Grand Canyon went 24-12 overall last season while going 14-4 at home.
+The Antelopes gave up 67.3 points per game while committing 18.1 fouls last season.

-Southeast Missouri State finished 19-17 overall with a 5-11 record on the road a season ago.
-The Redhawks averaged 14.8 points off of turnovers, 10.3 second-chance points and 4.4 bench points last season.
+Southeast Missouri State finished 19-17 overall a season ago while going 5-11 on the road.
+The Redhawks averaged 13.8 assists per game on 26.6 made field goals last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.